Bajusz15/beacon/README.md

 ```

 > **Note:**
-> - Use `BEACON_DEPLOY_COMMAND` to specify a shell command to run after each deployment.
+> - Use `BEACON_DEPLOY_CMD` to specify a shell command to run after each deployment.
 This can be a Docker Compose command, a shell script, or any command your project needs.
-> - For more complex setups, place an `install.sh` or similar script in your repository and set `BEACON_DEPLOY_COMMAND=./install.sh`.
+> - For more complex setups, place an `install.sh` or similar script in your repository and set `BEACON_DEPLOY_CMD=./install.sh`.
 > - Beacon will log whether the deploy command succeeded or failed.

 ---